johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2023-06-09-typescript-5-1-declaring-jsx-element-types/index.md

 With this change, React components that return numbers are now valid JSX elements.
 This is because `JSX.ElementType` is now `ReactNode`, which includes numbers.
 Essentially this represents that new things are possible as a consequence of this change.
 The library and type definition author now has more control over what is possible in JSX.

+To quote Sebastian again:

+> Now we have control over any potential component type.

 ## Summary

 The TL;DR of this post is "TypeScript will better allow for the modelling of JSX in TypeScript 5.1".
 I'm indebted to [Sebastian Silbermann](https://github.com/eps1lon) and [Daniel Rosenwasser](https://github.com/DanielRosenwasser) for their explanations of this feature.
+Thanks in particular to Sebastian for implementing this feature and for reviewing this post.

 I hope this post helps you understand the feature a little better.